AdobeDocs/journey-optimizer.es-ES/help/using/personalization/functions/dates.md

 ## Día del año{#day-year}

-El `dayOfYear` se utiliza para recuperar el día del año.
+La variable `dayOfYear` se utiliza para recuperar el día del año.

 **Sintaxis**